Aciety/contents/TERMS_OF_SERVICE.md

        in duration any Party can give a written notice and terminate the Agreement without incurring any penalties.
 1. ### Validity, Modification and Termination
-    1. This Agreement is considered valid from the moment it is signed by both Parties and is in effect indefinitely until all obligations are fulfilled.
+    1. This Agreement is considered valid from the moment the User creates and/or receives their Aciety System account and is in effect indefinitely until all obligations are fulfilled.
     1. If one of the Parties violates the essence of the Agreement, the other Party has a right to terminate the Agreement giving the notice 10 calendar days prior to the termination, if the Party fails to restore